Owen Wilson: 2007–2015: Established career

+2017–present

+In 2017, Wilson again voiced Lightning McQueen in Cars 3, played a suburban father in the drama Wonder, and co-starred with Ed Helms in the comedy Father Figures.
 In November 2017, Wilson became the face of a new £20 million advertising campaign for the UK sofa retailer Sofology.
 He returned to work with Sofology in 2019 for a second advertising campaign.

-2020s

 In 2021, Wilson starred in the comedy film Bliss, directed by Mike Cahill opposite Salma Hayek for Amazon Studios.
 In 2021, Wilson also reunited with Wes Anderson for The French Dispatch, which premiered at the 2021 Cannes Film Festival. and Marry Me alongside Jennifer Lopez and directed by Kat Coiro for Universal Pictures.

-Wilson is currently starring in the Marvel Cinematic Universe series Loki opposite Tom Hiddleston on Disney+ as Mobius M. Mobius.
+From 2021 to 2023, Wilson starred in the Marvel Cinematic Universe series Loki opposite Tom Hiddleston on Disney+ as Mobius M. Mobius, a role he reprised in the 2023 film Ant-Man and the Wasp: Quantumania.
 He also signed on to star in a new film adaptation of The Haunted Mansion.

+Wilson currently stars in Stick, an Apple TV+ comedy-drama series that premiered in June 2025.

 Personal life

 In August 2007, Wilson attempted suicide and was subsequently treated for depression at St. John's Health Center and Cedars-Sinai Medical Center in Los Angeles.
-A few days after his hospitalization, Wilson withdrew from his role in Tropic Thunder, which was produced by and co-starred his friend and frequent collaborator Ben Stiller and was replaced by Matthew McConaughey.
-The incident resulted in much unwanted publicity for Wilson, and he has been wary of doing interviews ever since.
-However, Wilson opened up about his suicide attempt with an article with Esquire in 2021, 14 years to the month after the event.
-Within the article, Wilson described how his older brother, Andrew, supported him during his recovery.
+A few days after his hospitalization, Wilson withdrew from his role in Tropic Thunder.
+The incident resulted in much unwanted publicity for Wilson, and he became reluctant to do interviews.
+In a 2021 interview with Esquire, Wilson described how his brothers supported him during his recovery.

 In January 2011, Wilson and his then-girlfriend Jade Duell had a son.
 Wilson and Duell ended their relationship later that year.
 In January 2014, he had a son with Caroline Lindqvist.
 He had a third child, a daughter, in October 2018 with ex-girlfriend Varunie Vongsvirates.
-Although Wilson has no relationship with his third child, he pays monthly child support.